Statement of Purpose

 - Rare prints: dating from 17th century to the 1960s.

-The collections are in a range of formats, including paper (e.g. letters, minutes and printed reports), manuscripts, photographs, prints, parchment, cinefilm, audio cassette, video, digital media and artefacts.
+The collections are in a range of formats, including paper (e.g. letters, minutes and printed reports), publications, manuscripts, photographs, prints, parchment, cinefilm, audio cassette, video, digital media and artefacts.
 Records of the medical colleges are held by St Bartholomew’s and the Royal London Archives and Museums.

 Archives Catalogue and Information Resources